Interest form

 Trip Highlights:

-Visit Tiger’s Nest Monastery – Perched on a cliffside, this sacred site is wrapped in legend and surrounded by breathtaking mountain scenery.
+Tiger’s Nest Monastery (Taktsang) – An iconic pilgrimage site perched dramatically on a cliffside, shrouded in legend and breathtaking scenery.

-Visit Punakha – Bhutan’s former capital, home to the iconic Punakha Dzong, dramatically situated at the confluence of two rivers, surrounded by lush valleys and terraced fields.
+Punakha – The former capital, home to the stunning Punakha Dzong at the confluence of two rivers, surrounded by terraced fields and verdant valleys.

 Program Overview: Journey into Bhutan